What is the GLP-1 receptor and how does it function?

 How long do GLP-1 agonists remain stable in solution?

 Lyophilized peptides are stable at -20°C for 24+ months.
-Prepared solutions for in vitro use should be aliquoted and stored at -20°C or -80°C to minimize thermal cycling.
-Published stability data supports 7-14 days at 4°C for peptide analogs in research use (PMID: 29015992).
+Prepared solutions for in vitro use should be aliquoted and stored at -20°C or -80°C to minimize degradation over time.
+Published stability data supports 7-14 days at 4°C for peptide analogs in research applications (PMID: 29015992).

 What concentration is used for cell culture research?